Know more about psychiatric diagnoses

 Sleep

 Sleep disturbance is a frequent problem in most cases of medical and psychiatric conditions, apart from situations of external distress.
 During stress, increased autonomic arousal gives rise to stress experience.
-This causes exaggerated reaction of different organs of the body, such as the brain, heart, lungs, and intestines, and so on, and results in anxiety.
-Anxiety has two components, a physical and psychological component.
-It activates the sleep centres in the brain to be over vigilant just as it makes all the bodily organs to be overactive.
+This causes exaggerated reactions of different organs of the body, such as the brain, heart, lungs, and intestines, and so on, and results in anxiety.
+Anxiety has two components: a physical and psychological component.
+It activates the sleep centres in the brain to be over-vigilant, just as it makes all the bodily organs overactive.
 The disturbance in ‘sleep’ is the physical component, while the uncontrolled preoccupation with the distressing event is the psychological component.
-Eight hours sleep is restorative for the brain.
-Anxious person often finds it difficult to sleep and gets interrupted sleep or wakes up too early, resulting in inferior quality and inadequate sleep.
+Eight hours of sleep is restorative for the brain.
+An anxious person often finds it difficult to sleep and gets interrupted sleep or wakes up too early, resulting in inferior quality and inadequate sleep.
 His brain becomes poorly rested and anxiety gets prolonged.
-Relaxation exercises and treatment of causative factor can help people get proper sleep.
+Relaxation exercises and treatment of the causative factor can help people get proper sleep.

 Conflicts in marriage

 Marriage is a relationship that moves through various stages.
-It starts with ‘passion,’ and later when passion fades, a more realistic view begins of seeing their partner as a human being with flaws.
-After this they enter a stage of rebellion, where each partner’s self-interest comes to the fore.
-However, when they are stressed due to outside forces, they come together in managing their lives.
-Finally, when children have left, they rekindle relationship as friends.
-During this stage they face serious life situations, which make them, come closer or drive themselves apart.
-At last, in old age they explore a new life together.
+It starts with ‘passion,’ and later, when passion fades, a more realistic view begins of seeing their partner as a human being with flaws.
+After this, they enter a stage of rebellion, where each partner’s self-interest comes to the fore.
+However, when they are stressed due to outside forces, they come together to manage their lives.
+Finally, when children have left, they rekindle their relationship as friends.
+During this stage, they face serious life situations, which make them come closer or drive themselves apart.
+At last, in old age, they explore a new life together.

 Many marriages get strained during life due to insecure attachment, ego, arrogance, jealousy, anger, greed, poor communication, poor critical thinking skills, third-party influences, changes in financial state, physical health and so on.
 While divorce may be necessary for some, others may be able to salvage whatever is left of the marriage.
 Some of these problems can be sorted out with treatment.
-Negative communications are one such problem that is often due to depression in one partner, an introverted personality or insecurity.
+Negative communication is one such problem that is often due to depression in one partner, an introverted personality or insecurity.
 It can also include physical abuse.
 It can occur when partners have an extramarital affair.
-During this time, they can live like roommates rather than married couple.
-Many partners with stubborn personality, suspiciousness, or obsessive-compulsive disorder, can live in this way if not treated.
-Children are very intuitive and recognise the schism soon, irrespective of how couples’ fake happiness.
-Poor libido, erectile incompetence, extramarital relationship, performance anxiety and others are also causes of marital conflicts that may have some requirement for medical management.
+During this time, they can live like roommates rather than a married couple.
+Many partners with a stubborn personality, suspiciousness, or obsessive-compulsive disorder can live in this way if not treated.
+Children are very intuitive and recognise the schism soon, irrespective of how couples fake happiness.
+Poor libido, erectile incompetence, extramarital relationship, performance anxiety and others are also causes of marital conflicts that may have some requirements for medical management.

 Anger

-Intermittent explosive disorder is an impulse-control disorder characterized by sudden episodes of unwarranted anger.
+Intermittent explosive behaviour is an impulse-control disorder characterised by sudden episodes of unwarranted anger.
 The disorder is typified by hostility, impulsivity, and recurrent aggressive outbursts.
-A short temper can also be a sign of an underlying condition like depression.
+A short temper can also be a sign of an underlying psychiatric condition.
 If your anger is causing you to hurt yourself or those around you, it is time to seek help.
-Anger often runs in families.
-One can identify the problem back to their parents, grandparents, and other extended family members.
-Many think this is a genetic condition.
-Antidepressants have a calming effect and can control rage and negative emotion.

 UNDERSTANDING CLINICAL DEPRESSION

 There are several types of clinical depression, which involve disturbances in mood, concentration, self-confidence, sleep, appetite, activity, and behaviour as well as disruptions in friendships, family and/or work.
-A clinical depression is different from experiences of sadness, disappointment, and grief familiar to everyone.
+Clinical depression is different from experiences of sadness, disappointment, and grief familiar to everyone.
 This note will provide you with an understanding of the symptoms, causes, and treatment of clinical depression.
 A period of depressed mood, which lasts for several days or a few weeks, is a normal part of life and is not necessarily a cause for concern.
-Although these feelings are often referred to as “depression,” they typically do not constitute a clinical depression because the symptoms are relatively mild and of short duration and should be correctly mentioned as “sadness”.
+Although these feelings are often referred to as “depression,” they typically do not constitute a clinical depression because the symptoms are relatively mild and of short duration, less than 3 months and should be correctly mentioned as “sadness”.
 Moreover, these symptoms are often related to stressful life events and improve with positive life changes.
 A person experiencing clinical depression, however, is likely to be experiencing substantial changes in their mood, thinking, behaviours, activities, and self-perceptions.
-A depressed person often has difficulty making decisions; for example, the day-to-day tasks may seem overwhelming.
+A depressed person often has difficulty making decisions.
 A depressed person may also dwell on negative thoughts, ruminate on unpleasant experiences, describe him/herself as a failure, report that things are hopeless, and feel as though he is a burden to others.
-The changes in mood brought on by depression frequently result in feelings of sadness, irritability, anger, emptiness, and/or anxiety.
-There are also some types of depression, in which depressive episodes alternate with episodes of agitation and euphoria.
+The mood changes brought on by depression frequently result in feelings of sadness, irritability, anger, emptiness, and/or anxiety.
+There are also some types of depression in which depressive episodes alternate with episodes of agitation and euphoria.
 A severe depressive episode can result in thoughts of death and suicide.
-The following checklist includes many of the symptoms typical of clinical depression.
-It is important to note however, that only some of these symptoms are necessary for a diagnosis of clinical depression.

 Symptoms of Depression

-1. A significantly depressed mood or general absence of expressions.
+- A significantly depressed mood or general absence of expression.

 Causes of Depression

 Clinical depression is typically caused by a combination of biological, genetic, and stress factors.
 Many depressive episodes occur without any identifiable causes.
 Consumption of alcohol and addictive drugs may “mask” the symptoms of depression in some persons.
-It is important to remember that depressive disorders are treatable conditions.
-They are not the result of weakness, personal failure, or a lack of will power.
+Depressive disorders are treatable conditions and are not the result of weakness, personal failure, or a lack of willpower.

 Treatment of Depression

-If symptoms related to a depressive condition are interfering with your ability to do routine, day-to-day activities, or they are disturbing significant people around you, you should consider seeking professional help.
-There is currently a variety of highly effective interventions available for treatment of depression, depending on what is necessary for each person.
+If symptoms related to a depressive condition are interfering with your ability to do routine, day-to-day activities, or are disturbing significant people around you, you should consider seeking professional help.
+There is currently a variety of highly effective interventions available for the treatment of depression.
 If you seek treatment, the recommendations you receive will likely depend on the specific symptoms you have experienced, their duration and severity, and any previous history of depression.
-There are some side effects associated with antidepressant medication, but the medication is often an effective and low risk form of treatment.
-Relaxation exercises that reduce the anxiety levels in the depressed persons are always quite beneficial for all people.

 SUICIDE PREVENTION